lemmabit/rollup-plugin-hypothetical/README.md

 ### options.files
 An object whose keys are paths, either relative to the current working directory or absolute, and whose values are the code within the hypothetical files at those paths.

-### options.allowRealFiles
+### options.allowFallthrough
-Set this to `true` to allow mixing of hypothetical and actual files.
-"Actual" files can be files accessed by Rollup or produced by plugins further down the chain.
+Defaults to `false`.
+Set this to `true` to allow non-external imports to fall through.
+That way they can be handled either by Rollup's default behavior (reading from the filesystem) or by a plugin further down the chain if there is one.

-### options.allowExternalModules
+### options.allowExternalFallthrough
-Set this to `false` to forbid importing of external modules.
+Defaults to `true`.
+Set this to `false` to forbid external imports from falling through.

 ### options.leaveIdsAlone
 When this is set to `true`, the IDs in `import` statements won't be treated as paths and will instead be looked up directly in the `files` object.
 There will be no relative importing, path normalization, or restrictions on the contents of IDs.